-Reminding our readers in April 2020 keep your pets healthy this spring and summer by avoiding ticks and the possible outcome of tick bites – Lyme disease.
+Reminding our readers in May 2021 protect your family and pets from ticks this spring and summer by avoiding ticks and the possible outcome of tick bites – Lyme disease, or in our home area of Colorado – Rocky Mountain Spotted Fever (aka spotted fever rickettsiosis).
 We bring this information to you from the AVMA:

 Lyme disease (Lyme borreliosis) is an illness that affects both animals and humans – what is known as a zoonotic disease – and is the most commonly reported vector-borne illness in the United States, according to the U.S. Centers for Disease Control and Prevention (CDC).
 Transmitted through tick bites, the disease can be difficult to detect and can cause serious and recurring health problems.
 Therefore, it is best to prevent infection by taking appropriate measures to prevent tick bites and, for dogs, possibly vaccinating against the disease.

 The bacterium that causes Lyme disease – a worm-like, spiral-shaped bacterium called Borrelia burgdorferi – is carried and transmitted primarily by the tiny black-legged tick known as the deer tick.
 Deer ticks are found in forests or grassy, wooded, marshy areas near rivers, lakes or oceans.
 People or animals may be bitten by deer ticks during outdoor activities such as hiking or camping, or even while spending time in their back yards.